 PS if you're looking for a good machine I love this one that is a slow cooker and pressure cooker in one.

-See some more of our favorite slow cooker meals:
+See some more of our favorite (inspired) Middle Eastern slow cooker recipes:

 Be a part of the MarocMama family!